(Buda) Western High School “Rams”

 Year closed: 1995

-Building used for now: Middle School through 2017, has been razed.
+Buildings used for Middle School through 2017, have been razed.

 Mascot: Rams